 When you are in balance it means you are maintaining the body’s center of mass over its base of support.
 If your balance system is working well, you will have no problem moving about in your environment.
-Balance is supported by a complex system including input from your eyes, touch, movement, and motor output to the eyes and body muscles.
+Balance is possible thanks to a complex system including input from your eyes, touch, movement, and motor output to the eyes and body muscles.
 We are going to take a closer look at motor output and see how it works.
 If injury or disease affects any of these systems, your balance will be negatively impacted.

-Sensory integration takes place when information is received by the brain via the eyes, muscles and joints, and vestibular organs.
+Sensory integration takes place when information reaches the brain via the eyes, muscles and joints, and vestibular organs.
 If this information does not match with what the brain thinks the body is doing, vertigo can ensue.
 Motor output happens after sensory integration.
 The brainstem sends impulses from the brain to the muscles that control the eyes, the head and neck, the trunk, and the legs.
 This helps you to maintain your balance and have clear vision while on the move.

 What does all of this mean?
 If a problem occurs with one of your sensory inputs (eyes, touch, movement, and motor output), this process of facilitation can help the balance system reset itself and work at achieving balance once again.
 However, if something is continuously hindering this system from proper function, additional help may be required.

-- The eyes: The vestibular system (located in the inner ear) sends motor control signals through the nervous system to the muscles of the eyes using an automatic function referred to as the vestibulo-ocular reflex or VOR.
+The vestibular system (located in the inner ear) sends motor control signals through the nervous system to the muscles of the eyes using an automatic function referred to as the vestibulo-ocular reflex or VOR.
 So, imagine your head is not moving.
 Then the number of signals your brain is getting from the right side of the vestibular organs is the same amount from the left side.
 However, when your head turns to look at something to the right of you, the number of signals from the right ear increases and the number from the left ear decreases.
 This difference in signals is responsible for eye movements and keeping your gaze still during active head motion.